 Tip: Start to leverage this cross-promotion strategy and make it easy for your website visitors to find you on social media right away — before they lose interest.

-4. Leverage Stunning, Relevant Images
+4. Leverage Stunning, Relevant Images & Videos

-The images you post, whether on your blog or on your homepage, have a direct impact on how visitors view your brand.
+The images and videos you post, whether on your blog or on your homepage, have a direct impact on how visitors view your brand.
 Remember, humans are visual creatures — so when you can effectively engage your audience, this will lead to a higher conversion rate, increasing your bottom line.

 When it comes to website design, consistency is the “golden rule.”
 It’s all about the small details, which when combined, provide a great end-user experience.